CogComp/lbjava/lbjava/doc/REGRESSION.md

 private int currentLineNumber;
 ```

-The constructor of `MyDataReader` reads each line from the data set file and store them into internal data structure `lines`.
+The constructor of `MyDataReader` reads each line from the data set file and stores them into internal data structure `lines`.

 ```java
 public MyDataReader(String filePath) {